ventus-ag/documentation/content/products/backups/backup-workloads.md

 **ASSIGNED VM TAB** - lists all protected virtual machines by this workload.
 These VMs will have backups created according to the workload's schedule, allowing for future restoration from any of these backups:
 ![](../../../assets/images/backups/8.png?classes=border,shadow)

-From here it is possible to change list of assigned VMs to this workload and to navigate to the protected VM details page directly by clicking on the VM name.
-More information about this page you can find here - [Virtual Machine details page](https://docs.ventuscloud.eu/products/compute/virtual-machines/#virtual-machine-details-page):
+From here it is possible to change list of assigned VMs to this workload and to navigate to the protected *VM details page* directly by clicking on the VM **name**.
+More information about this page you can find here - [Virtual Machine details page](https://docs.ventuscloud.eu/products/compute/virtual-machines/#virtual-machine-details-page).

 **CREATED BACKUPS TAB** - shows all backups created according to the workload's schedule for the VMs assigned to this workload:
 ![](../../../assets/images/backups/9.png?classes=border,shadow)

-From here it is possible to work with the created backups (cancel, delete, restore VM from it), create backup on demand and navigate to the *Backup details page* by clicking on the backup name, where you can find all necessary information about it, start restores of the corresponding VMs and see the list all already created restores.
-More information about this page you can find here - [Backup details page](https://docs.ventuscloud.eu/products/backups/backups/#backup-details-page):
+From here it is possible to work with the created backups (cancel, delete, restore VM from it), create backup on demand and navigate to the *Backup details page* by clicking on the backup **name**, where you can find all necessary information about it, start restores of the corresponding VMs and see the list all already created restores.
+More information about this page you can find here - [Backup details page](https://docs.ventuscloud.eu/products/backups/backups/#backup-details-page).

 ## Edit Backup Workload
 To edit the Backup Workload, do the following: